Infant Hyperglycemia

 Babies with hyperglycemia often have no symptoms.

-Sometimes, babies with high blood sugar will produce large amounts of urine and become dehydrated.
+Sometimes, babies with a high blood sugar will produce large amounts of urine and may become dehydrated.
 High blood sugar may be a sign that the baby has added stress on the body due to problems such as an infection or heart failure.

 Not sure about your diagnosis?